 All student organizations are granted use of a TCNJ email address through TCNJ Google Apps.
 Regularly checking this email account is essential as it is the official method of communication from the College.
 All pertinent information to student organization success, including reregistration, will be sent via TCNJ email only.
-General email management (including establishing email addresses for new organizations) will be overseen by the Office of Student Involvement.
-To reset a lost/forgotten password, you and your advisor should email helpdesk@tcnj.edu on your behalf.
+All RSO emails are delegated and information regarding delegation is collected through semesterly Re-Registration forms.
+If you need to change or update a delegate, you must email helpdesk@tcnj.edu and cc Maria Quattrocchi, quattro2@tcnj.edu.